CollierCZ/markdoc-svelte/README.md

 ### Heading IDs

-If you want to build a table of contents for a page or just have links to specific headings, set `headingIds` to `true.
+If you want to build a table of contents for a page or just have links to specific headings, set `headingIds` to `true`.
-You can add your own IDs in the original file with [annotations](https://markdoc.dev/docs/syntax#annotations) or they are generated automatically.
+Add unique IDs in the original file with [annotations](https://markdoc.dev/docs/syntax#annotations) or have them generated automatically.
 Each heading element in the generated HTML has an `id` attribute you can use to link to directly.

 Each page then also exports a `headings` property: a list of all headings with their text, level, and ID.